DivorAutomations/TechHome/motor/readme.md

 >[!NOTE]
 >motor rotating direction will depend on the way we supply voltage to the two pins.
 Set one HIGH and set the other LOW to turn

+>[!TIP]
+>If you want to control the speed of the motor, you can apply Pulse With Modulation using ledc functions